Mirai (malware): Identity of the author

 On January 17, 2017, computer security journalist Brian Krebs posted an article on his blog, Krebs on Security, where he disclosed the name of the person who he believed to have written the malware.
 Krebs stated that the likely real-life identity of Anna-senpai (named after Anna Nishikinomiya, a character from Shimoneta), the author of Mirai, was actually an Indian-American Paras Jha, the owner of a DDoS mitigation service company ProTraf Solutions and a student of Rutgers University.
 In an update to the original article, Paras Jha responded to Krebs and denied having written Mirai.
 The FBI was reported to have questioned Jha on his involvement in the October 2016 Dyn cyberattack.
 On December 13, 2017, Paras Jha, Josiah White, and Dalton Norman entered a guilty plea to crimes related to the Mirai botnet.
 The trio assisted the government with other cybersecurity investigations, and were sentenced to probation and community service without imprisonment.
+On October 26th, 2018, Jha was ordered to pay $8.6 million in restitution and was sentenced to six months of home incarceration by the United States District Court for the District of New Jersey for the attack on Rutgers university.

 Daniel Kaye, 29, also known as alias "BestBuy", "Popopret" or "Spiderman", has been accused of "using an infected network of computers known as the Mirai botnet to attack and blackmail Lloyds Banking Group and Barclays banks," according to the NCA.
 He has been extradited from Germany to the UK according to the same report.
 Kaye has also pleaded guilty in court on hijacking more than 900,000 routers from the network of Deutsche Telekom.

 Researchers later pointed to the handle name "Nexus Zeta" as responsible for the author of new variants of Mirai (dubbed as Okiru, Satori, Masuta and PureMasuta), and on August 21, 2018, an American grand jury indicted Kenneth Currin Schuchman, 20, aka Nexus Zeta, of knowingly causing the transmission of a program, information, code, and commands, and as result of such conduct intentionally causing damage without authorization to protected computers, according to the indictment filed in U.S. District Court in Anchorage, followed by the arrest and trial of the suspect.